douglasdavis/xTRTFrame/README.md

-This project has been merged into TRTFramework version 2.0
+This project has been turned into TRTFramework version 2.0 - No more development here.

 [Go here!](https://gitlab.cern.ch/atlas-trt-software/TRTFramework)